Panasonic FZ1000 versus Sony RX100 III

 Both the FZ1000 and the RX100 III have zoom lenses build in.
 The FZ1000 has a 25-400mm f/2.8-4.0 optic and the RX100 III offers a 24-70mm f/1.8-2.8 (focal lengths in full frame equivalent terms).
 Hence, the Sony provides a wider angle of view at the short end than the Panasonic, but less tele-photo reach at the long end.
 The RX100 III offers the faster maximum aperture.

 So how do things add up?
-Is there a clear favorite between the Panasonic FZ1000 and the Panasonic FZ1000?
+Is there a clear favorite between the Panasonic FZ1000 and the Sony RX100 III?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Panasonic Lumix DMC-FZ1000: